 According to Munroe, the chances of finding Chandler to your Monica (or vice-versa) are second to none.
 He defines a soulmate as a person who is around the same age as you, which means that every person on this earth has more than 500 million potential candidates for a soulmate.

 Let’s suppose that you meet a few dozen new strangers each day.
 Then as per Munroe, “If 10% of them are close to your age, that’s around 50,000 people in a lifetime.
 Given that you have 5 million potential soulmates, it means the chances of finding the one is one out of 10,000 lifetimes.”
-Thus, according to Munroe and his calculations, the probability of finding “the one” is not in your favour (being generous here).
+Thus, according to Munroe and his calculations, the probability of finding “the one” is not in your favor (being generous here).

 Ditch Mythological Soulmate & Get Real – A Formula for Finding the “One” in This Lifetime